benfjohnson/developer-dot/avatax/errors/ModelStateInvalid.md

         {
           "code": "ModelStateInvalid",
           "number": 70,
-          "message": "The request body does not represent a valid JSON object.", "description": "Unable to parse the following fields in your request: -0-", "faultCode": "Client",
+          "message": "One or more parameters in your request were incorrect.", "description": "The value '-1-' is not a valid '-0-'.", "faultCode": "Client",
           "helpLink": "http://developer.avalara.com/avatax/errors/ModelStateInvalid",
           "severity": "Error"